So you have a tick bite, what type of tick is it?

 I’ve been bitten by a black legged tick.
 How do I know if I have Lyme disease?

 Whether you received Lyme disease preventative antibiotics or not, it is important to know and watch for signs of Lyme disease.
 Watch the area of the tick bite; at first redness may be noted.
 This is a reaction/response of the body at the site of the tick bite and is typically the size of a quarter or smaller.

 Over the first month after the tick bite, watch for spreading redness or a bull’s eye rash as this could be a sign of Lyme disease.
 The rash usually does not hurt, but some patients report burning or itching.
 If this develops, most people will have one bull’s eye rash.
 But some people may have more than one on different parts of the body.
 Others may also experience low energy, mild headache, muscle or joint pain, and/or swollen lymph nodes in the area of the tick bite.

 In rare cases, if Lyme disease is not diagnosed early, patients may develop more severe illness weeks to months after the tick bite.
 If you are worried about late symptoms of Lyme disease, please talk with your health care provider.

 How do I prevent Lyme disease?

 Wear shoes and keep your skin covered with clothing when you go outside.
 Wear light colors so you can more easily spot ticks.
-Use bug spray to keep ticks off of you (consider 20% DEET or permethrin treated clothing).
+Use bug spray to keep ticks off of you (consider 20 percent DEET or permethrin treated clothing).
 Shower/take a bath after being outdoors.
-Do tick checks everyday – especially check under the arms, in and around ears, inside the belly button, around the waist and on the hairline and scalp.
+Perform tick checks everyday.
+Look closely under the arms, in and around ears, inside the belly button, around the waist and on the hairline and scalp.